knohitch/clickveed/COOLIFY_DEPLOYMENT_GUIDE.md

 Important fixes have been applied to resolve previous deployment issues:

-1. **Dockerfile SSL Library Installation**: Updated to install `libssl1.1` in both build and runtime stages to resolve OpenSSL compatibility issues with Prisma
+1. **Dockerfile SSL Library Installation**: Updated to install `libssl3` in both build and runtime stages to resolve OpenSSL compatibility issues
-2. **Prisma Binary Targets**: Verified correct configuration for Alpine Linux compatibility
+2. **Prisma Binary Targets**: Verified correct configuration for Alpine Linux compatibility with OpenSSL 3.0.x
 3. **Startup Script**: Confirmed `startup.sh` exists and has proper permissions
 4. **NODE_ENV Configuration**: Fixed NODE_ENV by using `npm install` instead of `npm ci` to ensure devDependencies are installed